Peteresis/Pewlett-Hackard-Analysis/README.md

 - The Number of [Retiring Employees by Title](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/700a40aa6f1e9eb6f477447c252b182d98e41470/Data/retirement_titles.csv). `retirement_titles.csv`
   - A table with [Unique Titles](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/700a40aa6f1e9eb6f477447c252b182d98e41470/Data/unique_titles.csv). `unique_titles.csv`
   - A table with [Retiring Titles](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/700a40aa6f1e9eb6f477447c252b182d98e41470/Data/retiring_titles.csv). `retiring_titles.csv`

-- The [Employees Eligible for the Mentorship Program](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/578def9f4ae99c5263375880d37d524d14305bc4/Data/mentorship_eligibilty.csv). `mentorship_eligibility.csv`
-  - A table with the list of employees whose birth dates are between January 1, 1965 and December 31, 1965.
-The table is
+- The [Employees Eligible for the Mentorship Program](https://github.com/Peteresis/Pewlett-Hackard-Analysis/blob/578def9f4ae99c5263375880d37d524d14305bc4/Data/mentorship_eligibilty.csv) whose birth dates are between January 1, 1965 and December 31, 1965. `mentorship_eligibility.csv`

+## 3. Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 - Determine the sum of retiring employees grouped by title.
 - Identify the employees eligible for participation in the mentorship program.
 - Determine the number of roles-to-fill grouped by title and department.
 - Determine the number of qualified, retirement-ready employees to mentor the next generation grouped by title and department.

-## 3. Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-- How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-- Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?